TylorS/typed/apps/website/content/guides/template-compilation-pipeline.md

 }).join("");
 ```

+This example uses the same query string for both interpolation positions.
+The HTML target serializes
+the `.value` binding as a `value` attribute and escapes the output's text.
+This inspects chunk
-This example inspects one title interpolation; it is not a complete renderer for arbitrary streams
+rendering, not a complete renderer for arbitrary streams and nested values. `addTemplateHash` adds
-and nested values. `addTemplateHash` adds the boundary information used by interactive adoption.
-Static output can omit it. `HtmlChunksBuilder` is the advanced assembly API when a target needs to
+the boundary information used by interactive adoption.
+Static output can omit it.
-construct a sequence incrementally.
+`HtmlChunksBuilder` supports targets that assemble a chunk sequence incrementally.

+Assigning a property in the DOM and serializing an HTML attribute are different operations.
+The
-A DOM property has no generic serialized attribute equivalent.
-Events have no server listener to
+target chooses that mapping; events have no server listener to install, and hydration refs use an
-install.
-Hydration refs have an explicit serialization protocol.
-These are target decisions, not
-reasons to discard the parsed kind and guess from a runtime value.
+explicit serialization protocol.
+Keep the parsed kind available when making those decisions.

 ## Preserve the contexts that strings alone erase